Skip to content

 • Not securing the top.
 Make sure the ramp lip hooks the boot edge or tailgate — a ramp that slips mid-walk causes a worse fall than no ramp at all.

-• Outdoor leaving.
+• Leaving it outdoors.
 Aluminium is corrosion-resistant but the rubber treads aren't.
 Store the ramp inside.

 The Verdict

-If you have a big dog or a tall ute, step up to the XL Folding Aluminium at $259.
-On a tighter budget, the 110 kg Folding Aluminium at $189 is solid.
-For dachshunds and small breeds, the Dashie Dachshund Ramp is purpose-built.
+If you have a big dog or a tall ute, step up to the XL Folding Aluminium.
+On a tighter budget, the 110 kg Folding Aluminium is solid.
+For dachshunds and small breeds, the Folding Dachshund Ramp is purpose-built.

 Browse the full dog ramps collection at Ramped Up → — every ramp backed by Australian warranty, our best-price guarantee, and fast nationwide delivery.

-More reading: best dog ramp for a bed buyer's guide, dog ramps vs dog stairs for senior dogs.
+More reading: dog ramp for bed guide, dog ramps vs dog stairs for senior dogs.